erikpukinskis/prototype-narrative-editor/README.md

 Writing
 -------

-We mentioned ad `edit.html` above.
+We mentioned `edit.html` above.
 That's the HTML we are passing down that actually sets up the editor:

     <!DOCTYPE html>
     <html>